rushil-ambati/track-driver-ai/docs/docs.md

 The validation error is useful to get a sense of the level of generalisation the network has achieved as it monitors performance on unseen data for the network as it trains.

-After training, we can test the model on (preferably unseen) data and view it’s performance during inference.
+After training, we can test the model on (preferably unseen) data and view its performance during inference.

 ### ADS Performance